 In the case of analog communication, the information source is analog.
 Analog information sources, such as microphones actuated by speech emit one or more continuous amplitude signals.

-In the case of digital communication, the information source produces a message signal which does not continuously vary with time. rather the message signal is intermittent with respect to time.
+In the case of digital communication, the information source produces a message signal that does not continuously vary with time. rather the message signal is intermittent with respect to time.
 The output of discrete information sources such as a teletype or the numerical output of a computer consists of a sequence of discrete symbols or letters.

 An analog information source may be transformed into a discrete information source through the process of sampling and quantizing.
 Discrete information sources are characterized by the following parameters: